 As time went by, this group would get bigger and better and even more widely read on an international basis.
-Jamaican poets were set to create a special place in English literature for a creative and unique group of people who was bound to excel because of the environment, the tropical climate and its beauty, the onomatopoeia, and the mixture of language.
+Jamaican poets were set to create a special place in English literature for a creative and unique group of people who was bound to excel because of the environment, the tropical climate and its beauty, the onomatopoeia, and the mixture of languages.
 English would continue to prevail, and even to this day it has, but Patois would become the next big thing to influence Jamaican poetry.
 Of course it's the ordinary vernacular of every Jamaican.
 Millions of people communicate through it.
-Louise Bennett is prime example of this, Miss Lou as she was popularly known on the island.
+Louise Bennett is a prime example of this, Miss Lou as she was popularly known on the island, use Patois.
 Her poetic humor has been so satisfying for a lot of Jamaicans that many people continue to read and talk about her to this day.
 Jean breeze, Lillian Allen, Afua Cooper, Linton Johnson, Matabaruka, Oku Onuora, Mikey Smith, Benjamin Zephaniah, D’bi Young, No-Maddz and Levi Tafari came up with Dub, a kind of poetry based on Dub music, which has taken Jamaican poetry yet to another level.

-Don’t forget that at Wade Hilton from Jamaica we always welcome your ideas and suggestions to whatever concerns us and the subject of Jamaican poets is one of them.
-Let’s hear from you as soon as possible especially to let us know what you think about Jamaican poetry.
-You can read some right here online.
+Don’t forget that at Wade Hilton from Jamaica we always welcome your ideas and suggestions to whatever concerns us and the subject of Jamaican poets and poetry is one of them.
+Let’s hear from you as soon as possible especially to let us know what you think about this kind of creativity in Jamaica.
+You can read some right here online if you wish.
 We'll help you choose from whatever whets your appetite.

 Page Rank Checker - A free tool to check the page rank of any web site easily, without the need to install Google toolbar.
 This tool also allows you to display the page rank value of your web site right on your web pages.